OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

 _Greatness7_ - Animation toolkits allowing the creation of the claws mechanics.
 Tons of scripting help.
 My goto guy when in a pickle.
 _Hrnchamd_ - Dehardcoding animation system in MWSE, allowing for new & advanced animation mechanics.
 Adding many new MWSE features to make my ideas a reality.
 _Kurp (Kurpulio)_ - All VFX seen in Vampyr.
 Without Kurp's help, this mod would be decidedly less cool.
-_Melchior Darhk_ - Steel & Silver Stakes
+_Melchior Darhk_ - Steel & Silver Stakes.
+Blood serum models.
 _NullCascade_ - MWSE Lua and the tons of updates he has completed that made this mod possible.
 Continued help with MWSE.
 _RedFurryDemon_ - Wooden Stake